ChaplinG/data-engineering-bootcamp/README.md

 In this bootcamp the goal is to build a Data Warehouse for a fictional car manufacturer.
 Through practical activities we use tools (such as SQL, AirFlow and others) to extract, transform, and load (ETL) data, culminating in a dashboard for data visualization.
 Currently I completed the sections:
 1. Intro
 2. Database Exploration
+3. Airflow setup on AWS with EC2 and Ubuntu

 Tools and Technologies